ismailnguyen/Rappello/README.md

 Response behavior:
 - The Netlify function awaits the email send and returns a body like `"Mail sent to recipient@example.com"` on success.
+ - If no new items for today, returns `No new recalls for today`.

 ## Scheduling (Optional)